colormotor/py5canvas/README.md

 ## Canvas API

 Once installed you can use the py5canvas API in a notebook (or Python program) by simply importing it.
-This is a simple example that will save an image and show it with Matplotlib:
+This is a simple example that will save an image and show it below the notebook cell:

     from py5canvas import *
     # Create our canvas object